fyngyrz/slacker/README.md

 ### The slack end of things

 You'll need two items from slack.
+Both are easily obtained from the "Configure Integrations" menu option on slack within your team space.
 The first is a BOT token.
-The BOT is used to send what you type to the script on your server, and the WebHook is used to send the result back to slack.
-Both are easily obtained from the "Configure Integrations" menu option on slack within your team space.
+The BOT is used to send what you type to the script on your server.
 The token is used to verify that the incoming request to `slacking.py` on your webserver is actually coming from slack.
 You want to set up one of these:

 ![BOT Integration](http://fyngyrz.com/images/dd1.png)